Field Crop Reporting Series

 Since March 2014, for response burden matters, the operations that have a total crop area lower than a sub-provincial threshold are excluded from field crop surveys samples.
 This threshold, which varies for each sub-provincial region, is such that all farms having an area greater than the threshold itself represent, altogether, 95% of the total crop acreage of the region.
 The estimate share of the non-surveyed farms is then modeled and added to the estimation derived from surveyed farms, in order to draw a complete picture of field crop areas or productions.

 The field crop surveys conducted in March and June estimate farmers' seeding intentions and actual seeded areas, respectively.
 The field crop surveys conducted in July and November mainly estimate farmers' yields and production obtained from the crops they seeded.
-In addition, crop yield and production data is also derived in September of each year, but using satellite imagery.
+Note that the 2020 July estimates were not collected by survey but instead were modelled with the aid of administrative data.
+In addition, crop yield and production data is also derived in September of each year, using satellite imagery.
 For more information on these model-based principal field crop estimates, see the Integrated Metadatabase Web page (Model-based Principal Field Crop Estimates, record number 5225).

 The survey data from all occasions are weighted to produce estimates at the provincial and crop district levels.